DHTMLX/gantt-docs/data/desktop/howtostart_dotnet.md

 ###Adding initial records to database

 Now we can add some records into the database.

+The Entity Framework can automatically create a database when application runs.
+We should specify that a database should be dropped and re-created whenever the model changes.

-First, we should create a new class in the App_Start folder and name it "GanttContextInitializer".
+First, we should create a database initializer.
+For this purpose, we need to add a new class in the *App_Start* folder that will be inherited from the DropCreateDatabaseIfModelChanges class.
+Let's call it "GanttContextInitializer".

+In this class we are going to redefine the Seed() method to populate it with test data.
+Then we will add an entities collection into the context with the AddRange() method.

-The new class will contain the code below:
+The full code of the *GanttContextInitializer* class is given below:

 ~~~js
 using gantt_rest_net.Models;